-**This post contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
-For more information click here.**
+*This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
+For more information click here.*

-Here are 3 good reasons why it’s Ok to abandon your creative ideas:
+Here are 3 reasons why it’s Ok to abandon your creative ideas:

 Despite what the world would have you think, there’s nothing wrong with a short attention span.
 You’re not flaky or irresponsible; you have an active mind that doesn’t like to be bored.